ginstrom/paladin-novel/manuscript/chapter-26.md

 When the formal ceremonies concluded, Gond found himself surrounded by old friends and new allies.
 Thorek, his beard now completely white, regaled a group of young dwarves with tales of the siege engines that had broken the slaver cities.
 Sim, elevated to High Priest of the unified temples, spoke quietly with a delegation of foreign visitors interested in establishing similar institutions in their own lands.

 But it was a smaller, quieter moment that touched Gond most deeply.
-A young woman approached him hesitantly, her face bearing the faded scars of old brands that had been healed but not erased.
+A young woman approached him hesitantly, her steps careful and her hands clasped nervously before her.
+Her face bore the faded scars of old brands that had been healed but not erased.

 "Lord Gond?" she said, her voice uncertain.
 "I don't know if you remember me.
 I was...
 I was one of the slaves you freed in Saltmere.
 I was just a child then."

 Gond studied her face, and recognition dawned.
 "Mira.
 You were in the first group we liberated from the pens."

-Her face lit up with joy that he remembered.
+Her face lit up with joy that he remembered, her posture straightening with pride.
 "Yes!
 I wanted to thank you, and to tell you—I'm a teacher now.
 I work with children who've been through trauma, helping them learn to read and write and dream again."

 "That's wonderful," Gond said, meaning it deeply.
 "What made you choose that path?"